benjaminselfridge/model-checking/doc/ModelChecking2.md

 `(LineNumber, Env var val)` pair.

 The `action` type will just be `LineNumber`, corresponding to "performing the statement at the given line."
+As before, the `action` is just a name for each transition, and does not have any semantic content whatsoever.

 ``` {.haskell .literate}
 progToTS :: [Env var val]